lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/17 The reach of.md

 "You are quite a mystery to be solved, demigoddess," the bird giggled, and then suddenly took off.

-Chrysalis flew just a few hoofsteps away.
+Chrysalis flew barely a few hoofsteps.
 A green flame of transformation flared, but before it managed to draw attention, Celestia concealed them both with an invisibility field.
 Still acting in this spontaneity, she pushed the incessantly laughing Queen into the nearest alleyway.

-"Now that's...
-What?"
-Their eyes met, and the changeling grinned merrily.
-"My, such a [b]convenient[/b] spell!"
+"Now that's such a [b]convenient[/b] spell!" she kept grinning merrily.

 "[i]Chrysalis[/i]," Celestia hissed.

-"Why the sour look?
+"What?...
+Why the sour look?
 What else did you expect?
 It's [b]you[/b] who is bound to the ponies' expectations, not I!"

 "I won't tolerate you inciting even more panic and rumors.
 You've done [i]enough[/i].
 Let them grieve in peace."